-Dozens of Balenciaga’s couture gowns from the 50’s and 60’s were on display at the De Young Museum in San Francisco this Spring.
+Dozens of couture gowns designed by Balenciaga were on display at the De Young Museum in San Francisco this Spring.
 I was lucky that my trip to the Bay Area coincided with the last week of the show.
 I absolutely love fashion exhibits, and over the years the De Young has presented some really amazing collections of 20th century designer fashion and historical costumes.
 To say I was excited about seeing this one, entitled Balenciaga and Spain, is something of an understatement!

 The elaborate costumes of Spanish Bull Fighters also influenced Balenciaga’s designs.